-Over the full 75-year projection period the actuarial deficit estimated for the combined trust funds is 1.92 percent of taxable payroll--slightly higher than the 1.87 percent deficit projected in last year's report.
-This deficit indicates that financial adequacy of the program for the next 75 years could be restored (under the Trustees' best estimates), if the Social Security payroll tax were immediately and permanently increased from its current level of 12.4 percent (for employees and employers combined) to 14.32 percent.
-Alternatively, all current and future benefits could be immediately reduced by about 13 percent.
-Other ways of reducing the deficit include making transfers from general revenues or adopting some combination of approaches.
+Over the full 75-year projection period the actuarial deficit estimated for the combined trust funds is 1.86 percent of taxable payroll, a small improvement from the deficit of 1.89 percent projected in last year's report.
+This deficit indicates that financial adequacy of the program for the next 75 years could be restored (under the Trustees' best estimates), if the Social Security payroll tax were immediately and permanently increased, from its current level of 12.4 percent (combined employee-employer shares) to 14.26 percent.
+Alternatively, all current and future benefits could be reduced by about 13 percent (or there could be some combination of tax increases and benefit reductions).

-Changes of this magnitude would eliminate the actuarial deficit over the 75-year period through 2077.
-However, because of the increasing average age of the population, projected annual deficits begin in 2016 and increase to levels in excess of 6 percent of taxable payroll by the end of the 75-year period.
-The large annual deficits at the end of the projection period indicate that the annual cost will very likely continue to exceed tax revenues after 2077.
-As a result, ensuring the sustainability of the system beyond 2077 would require even larger changes than those needed to restore actuarial balance for the 75-year period.
+Changes of this magnitude would be sufficient to eliminate the actuarial deficit over the 75-year projection period.
+However, because of the upward shift in the average age of the population, projected annual deficits begin in 2016 and increase to levels in excess of 6 percent of taxable payroll by the end of the 75-year period.
+The large annual deficits at the end of the projection period indicate that the annual cost will very likely continue to exceed tax revenues after 2075.
+As a result, ensuring the sustainability of the system beyond 2075 would require larger changes than those needed to restore actuarial balance for the 75-year period.

-The projected trust fund deficits projected for the longer run should be addressed in a timely way to allow for a gradual phasing in of the necessary changes and to provide advance notice so that workers can adjust their plans to take account of those changes.
-The sooner adjustments are made the smaller and less abrupt they will have to be.
-Social Security plays a critical role in the lives of over 46 million beneficiaries, and over 150 million covered workers and their families.
-With informed discussion, creative thinking, and timely legislative action, Social Security will continue to play a critical role in the lives of virtually every American.
+The trust fund deficits projected for the longer run should be addressed in a timely way to allow for a gradual phasing in of any necessary changes and to provide advance notice so that workers can adjust their plans to take account of those changes.
+The sooner adjustments are made, the smaller and less abrupt they will have to be.
+With informed public discussion and timely legislative action, Social Security will continue to play a critical role in the lives of virtually every American.